heremaps/naksha/here-naksha-lib-jbon/JBON.md

 The lower 4-bit hold the biased (signed) value.
 The value is stored minus 8, so `0..15` represents `-8..7`.

 ### (3) reference
-The normal reference encoding.
-All indices being bigger than 15 are encoded with a bias of 16, so that a value of 0 means index 16.
+The full reference encoding.
+All indices being bigger than 15 are encoded as full references with a bias of 16, so that a value of 0 means index 16.
 Note that null-references are an exception, as they do not have any value.
 The value is used as a bit-field with the syntax `0gvv`:

 - `g`: If this bit is set, refers to the global dictionary, otherwise to the local dictionary.
 - `vv`: Signals the size of the reference: